Sergio-Amo/Mods-Scripts/vivaldi/js/readme.md

 ## Instructions

+### Automatic mode (Arch)

+If you are using arch there's an automatic way to enable the vivaldi mods without having to re-enable them after every vivaldi update, for further instructions go to the auto folder of this repository.

 ### Manual mode and all OS
 For all OS, find your vivaldi `window.html` file, the easiest way to find it navigating to `vivaldi://about/` and checking the `Executable Path` value.